Lip Shape and Volume

 Movement and facial expression

 The lips are highly mobile and are involved in many facial expressions, including speaking, smiling, and eating from the obiculairs oris muscle.
 Repeated movement over time can influence the appearance of fine lines and wrinkles around the mouth.
+Upper lip lines may be considered during a wrinkle reduction consultation.

 How the lip changes over time